shridpant/poker/README.md

 For comprehensive details on training the three RL agents, see [FRL](players/federatedrl-readme.md), [CFR](players/cfr-readme.md), and [RG-NFSP](players/rgnfsp-readme.md).

-Following animation shows the three agents playing against each other for 3 rounds.
+In the animation below, you'll see three RL agents play against each other:
 ![AgentsPlaying](media/poker_wins_1k_final.gif)